-Turbans were another popular style for this time period.
+Turbans were another popular style for this time period, although they had also been popular in the early 1900s when they were worn by people like Madame Récamier‘s dear friend, Madame de Staël.
 The Delineator noted in 1896 that “this season’s turban … is a counterpart of the Russian head-dress of this character and is much esteemed for its dressy effect.”
 The ladies’ turban below was created from green and tan miroir velvet, and its dressy effect was heightened by the Impeyan wings.
 Impeyans were a type of pheasant introduced to England by Mary Impey, wife to the jurist Sir Elijah Impey, and it is from Mary that these birds took their name.
 In this case the Impeyan wings are placed “at the front, their brilliant color being supplemented by … the large iridescent ornament [in front of them].”

-Besides turbans, capote’s were also in style.
-Interestingly, the word capote was a 1830s French slang word for condom, perhaps, because the condom resembled the capote’s shape at the time.
-The capote shown in the illustration has beautiful transitions shown in the shimmering rich green velvet that gives it an iridescent effect.
+Besides turbans, hat fashions for December 1896 included the capote.
+Interestingly, the word “capote” was a 1830s French slang word for condom, perhaps, because the condom resembled the capote’s shape at the time.
+The capote shown in the illustration below has beautiful transitions shown in the shimmering rich green velvet that gives it an iridescent effect.
 Velvet nasturtiums are massed at the rear of the hat, “and charming gradations of the prevailing tints are seen in the aigrette.”
 Additionally, rich velvet ribbon tie-strings are used under the chin to secure the capote in place.

 The young ladies’ hat was created from a gold-brown felt with the border of the brim created from a darker colored velvet.
 Velvet roses and a fan-like spray of bird wings were used to decorate it.
 Fan-like arrangements are also created from velvet, as well as velvet roses and rosettes, which were a popular decoration on many hats, although “a smart trimming for the side of a walking hat [was said to consist] of a large velvet rosette.”

-The ladies’ round hat shown below was accomplished with two shades of green “interwoven in the fancy braid.”
+Another of the hat fashions for December 1896 was the ladies’ round hat shown below.
+It was accomplished with two shades of green “interwoven in the fancy braid.”
 Green was one of the more popular colors at this time and there were numerous hats created from various shades of green.
 Among the green colors was sap green.
 It was created from preparing the juice of buckthorn berries and Mitti’s green, a yellowish green that was obtained “by dissolving arsenious acid and 10 crystals of sulphate of copper in water.”
 The particular green hat shown here has a “paroquet,” a variant spelling of parakeet, is perched near the rear of the hat and created using “vari-colored plumage [that adds] … brilliancy to the effect.”
 The birds tail feathers rise full-length curling towards the front of the hat, while the bird’s head is firmly attached near the plain green velvet and white chiffon that are used to surround the hat’s crown.